What is Eosinophilic Granulomatosis with Polyangiitis?

 Who is Affected?

-It has been estimated that EGPA occurs in about 5 cases per million people per year, with a rate in asthmatics of as high as 80 cases per million per year(8).
+The exact prevalence of EGPA is unknown, however, it is believed that there are roughly 14-15 cases per million people worldwide, equating to roughly 5,000 people in the U.S., though the number may be higher.
 However, it is probable that EGPA occurs with greater frequency and is underreported due to underdiagnosis or due to masking of findings by treatment with corticosteroids of what is perceived to be just severe asthma.

-The symptoms of EGPA may vary greatly and may affect different organ systems such as the sinuses, lungs, and nerves.
-It can also affect the heart, gastrointestinal tract, reproductive organs, skin, and urinary system.
+While almost all patients with EGPA have asthma, the symptoms people experience with EGPA may vary greatly and may affect different organ systems such as the lungs, sinuses, and nerves.
+It can also affect the heart, gastrointestinal tract, reproductive organs, skin, urinary system, and other organs.

 Weakness and tingling or pricking “pins and needles” sensation (paresthesias) can be disabling and often fail to respond to treatment.
 Half of patients present with rashes of all types that are often biopsied to help establish a diagnosis.